-In particular, during the coronavirus blockade, taking virtual museum tours around the world is a great choice to keep traveling and exploring while sitting still at home to avoid the Covid-19 pandemic.
+In particular, during the coronavirus blockade, taking virtual museum tours around the world is a great choice to keep traveling and exploring while sitting still at home to avoid the COVID-19 pandemic.
 Therefore, it makes even more sense to promote this new way of tourism, especially when it’s free.
-Does it sound excited to you yet?
+Does it sound exciting to you yet?
 Let’s go!

 Google Art & Culture

 Google Arts & Culture, formerly known as Google Art Project, is a great online museum where everyone can easily access and view so many works of art for free.
 Indeed, these are all very high-resolution images with up to billions of pixels.
-Launched about a decade ago, the project initially received support from 17 of the world’s most prestigious museums, such as the Tate Modern in London, the Metropolitan Museum of Arts in New York, the Rijksmuseum in the Netherlands, or the State Hermitage Museum in Saint Petersburg, Russia.
+Launched about a decade ago, the project initially received support from 17 of the world’s most prestigious museums.
+To elaborate, the Tate Modern in London, the Metropolitan Museum of Arts in New York, the Rijksmuseum in the Netherlands, and the State Hermitage Museum in Saint Petersburg, Russia.

 Over time, Google has expanded its cooperation with about 150 museums as well as art galleries in 40 countries around the world, including the Hong Kong Museum of Art, the Museum of Islamic Art in Qatar, the Art Gallery of Ontario, the Museo Nacional Centro de Arte Reina Sofía in Spain, which also known as Queen Sofia Arts Center.

 The Digital Museum of Canada

 Digital Museum Canada (DMC) is formerly known as the Virtual Museum of Canada.
 The virtual museum used to have a huge network of heritage organizations and a database of online exhibitions.
 Presently, it’s a program that calls for funds and invests in online projects that engage the audience of Canadian museums and heritage organizations.